TalaoDAO/wallet-interaction/README.md

 }
 ```
-The wallet response will be application/x-www-form-urlencoded :
+The wallet will make a POST to the endpoint with data encoded as application/x-www-form-urlencoded :

 ```javascript
            “Subject_id”, ”did:tz:tz1e5YakmACgZZprF7YWHMqnSvcWVXZ2TsPW”,